madhurishah3222/samplepage/README.md

 # samplepage
-I am using git and github
+I am using git and gitandgithub